The BBDVW Conjecture for Kazhdan-Lusztig polynomials of lower intervals: An alternating sum formula

 We now restate and prove \Cref{thm:intro-relative-R}.

 \begin{theorem} Let $I$ be a diamond-closed order ideal of $[u,v]$.
 Assume there is a hypercube cluster at $x\in I$ which is strong and satisfies property (E).
 Then

-\end{theorem} \begin{proof} Recall that $\tR_{x,v,I}$ counts paths $\gamma$ from $x$ to $v$ which are decreasing at every point in $I$ and increasing at every point in $[u,v]\setminus I$.
-Since the hypercube cluster at $x$ satisfies property (E), there is a reflection order $\prec$ so that the edge labels of $I$ in $[x,v]$ are ordered before the edge labels of edges leaving $I$ in $[x,v]$.
+\end{theorem} \begin{proof} Recall that $\tR_{x,v,I}$ is a sum over paths $\gamma$ from $x$ to $v$ which are decreasing at every point in $I$ and increasing at every point in $[u,v]\setminus I$.
+Since the hypercube cluster at $x$ satisfies property (E), there is a reflection order $\prec$ so that the edge labels of $I$ in $[x,v]$ are smaller than the edge labels of edges leaving $I$ in $[x,v]$.
 Using this reflection order, if $x'$ is the last vertex of $\gamma$ in $I$ and $x'\neq x$, then $\gamma$ is increasing at $x'$.
 Thus no paths counted by $\tR_{x,v,I}$ use any vertex of $I$ other than $x$.
 In other words, with such a reflection order, $\tR_{x,v,I}$ counts increasing paths from $x$ to $v$ so that $x$ is the only element from $I$ on the path.
 Now \cite[Lemmas 3.12 and 3.15]{elementary-paper} together show that such paths are in bijection with elements $Y\in\cA_x$ so that $\theta_x(Y)=v$.
 Furthermore, the length of the path coincides with $|Y|$.
 Hence $\tR_{x,v,I}=\sum_{\substack{Y\in\cA_x\\ \theta_x(Y)=v}}q^{|Y|}$. \end{proof}